 Employee self-service access

 Paperless payroll systems give employees direct access to their pay information through a secure online portal.
 Employees can view and download pay stubs, access tax forms, and check their payment history whenever they need.
 This reduces routine questions for HR teams and gives employees faster answers to common payroll questions.
-Self-service also empowers employees to manage their own information, such as updating personal details or viewing benefits, without waiting for HR support.
+Self-service also allows employees to manage their own information, such as updating personal details or viewing benefits, without waiting for HR support.
+An employee self-service portal is an essential resource for convenience and independence.

 Scales with your business